jarrod-kallis/ngrx-angular-university/README.md

       stateKey: 'router', // Redux store key used to store the router state
       routerState: RouterState.Minimal // Serializable version of the router state })

+Prevent mutation of Redux store:

+    StoreModule.forRoot(reducers, {
+      metaReducers,
+      runtimeChecks: {
+        strictActionImmutability: true, // Not allowed to mutate an action
+        strictStateImmutability: true // Not allowed to mutate the state }
+    })